alkalitop/complex-ext.js/README.md

 # complex-pure.js
-Pure javascript complex number library without any other libraries and frameworks.
+Implementation of complex number in Javascript without any other libraries and frameworks.

-## Docs

 ### Get Started
 Require(Import) module to start.